15 Vegan Recipes in a Jar (Mason Jar Salads, Oats, Desserts) - Dr. Axe

 7. Mason Jar Quinoa Salad with Green Thai-Style Dressing

-This is a hearty Mason jar salad with a to-die-for homemade Thai dressing which, bonus!, makes more than you need, so you can use the extra for other salads.
+This is a hearty Mason jar salad with a to-die-for homemade Thai dressing (talk about a bonus!), which makes more than you need for this Mason jar recipe, so you can use the extra for other salads.
 It’s made with coconut milk, chili, cilantro and miso paste, so it’s packed with flavor.
-When served over quinoa, sweet potato, spinach and carrots, this quinoa salad will keep you satisfied.

 8. Mexican Vegan Burrito Bowl Mason Jar Salad

-Forget Chipotle: this Mexican burrito jar is where it’s at.
-You won’t miss the meat here, as this salad in a jar is layered with brown rice, sautéed onions and peppers, avocados, lime and salsa.
+You won’t miss the meat here, as this salad in a jar is layered with brown rice, sautéed onions and peppers, avocados, lime, and salsa.
 Best of all, this lasts up to five days, so you can make a week’s worth of lunches over the weekend.
 Easy!

 10. Portable Chocolate Olive Oil Cakes

 When it comes to vegan recipes in a jar, this one takes the cake because, let’s face it, who doesn’t want a dessert that travels well?
 With ingredients like vinegar, non-dairy milk, vanilla extract and cocoa powder, you probably can make it right away.
-Don’t skip the ganache topping, either.
-Made from canned coconut milk and chocolate, it takes these cakes to the next level.

 Portable Chocolate Olive Oil Cakes

-Photo: Cake Merchant
+Photo: The Cake Merchant

 11. Sauerkraut

 Sauerkraut is one of my favorite foods for increasing probiotics, the good bacteria, in our digestive systems.
 This vegan mason jar recipe makes it super simple.
-You need just two ingredients to prepare the sauerkraut, but plan ahead; it needs to sit for four weeks!

 12. Strawberry Chia Overnight Oats

-Sweet, creamy and filling, you won’t know whether this is a sinful breakfast or a good-for-you dessert — let’s just call it both!
 The chia seeds in these oats add a ton of staying power, while adding Greek yogurt means this mason jar recipe gets a healthy dose of protein, too.
 Top with sliced strawberries before serving.

 13. Sweet Potato Overnight Oatmeal Parfait

 Kickstart your morning and your vegetable intake with this parfait.
-Made from mashed sweet potato, chia seeds, oats and all of the “cozy” spices like nutmeg and cinnamon, this pie is a great breakfast or heavy-duty snack for those long workout days.
-Top with maple syrup and your favorite nuts for the best experience!
+Made from mashed sweet potato, chia seeds, oats and all of the “cozy” spices like cardamom and cinnamon, this pie is a great breakfast or heavy-duty snack for those long workout days.

 15. Ultimate Superfood Detox Mason Jar Salad

 When you’ve indulged a little too much, this vegan mason jar salad will help set you straight again.
 It’s loaded with goodies: kale, quinoa, radishes, broccoli, carrots, goji berries and seeds all make an appearance, and they’re drizzled with a homemade blueberry hemp dressing made from pantry staples.
-Have this for lunch and feel better instantly!

 More Nutrition